sqnguyen829/Rails-Session-Auth/README.md

 Login
 Loggedin

-The main thing that to make this work will the the loginHere function in the Login.js, the fetch should be able to hit the controller method we have put the byebug in.
+The main thing that to makes this work will the the loginHere function in the Login.js, the fetch should be able to hit the controller method we have put the byebug in.
 Test it.

 Errors running into

 login:1 Uncaught (in promise) SyntaxError: Unexpected token < in JSON at position 0 Solve this by putting skip_before_action :verify_authenticity_token in the application controller

+In config/application.rb add these line of code

 config.session_store :cookie_store, key: '_session', same_site: :strict